-Completion of 'Basics in TeamSTEPPS' training.
+Completion of TeamSTEPPS Basics training.

-College/School Course Medicine - Osteopathic MEDE 8400 Clinical Skills (Date: 06.28.21) Physician Assistant MPAS 5205 Clinical Skills - postponed due to COVID-19 restrictions
+College/School Course Medicine - Osteopathic MEDE 8400 Clinical Skills Physician Assistant MPAS 5205 Clinical Skills

 Professional and Continuing Interprofessional Education

 The health professions require integration of interprofessional education (IPE) into their curricula.
 A majority of today's health professions faculty were not exposed to interprofessional education and practice as a part of their own health professions training.
 Faculty are called on to demonstrate innovative integration of interprofessional education and practice into the courses they teach.
 Promotion and tenure committees recognize the value of IPE contributions.
 Accreditation programs require evidence of IPE integration into curricula and course syllabi.